SnowyMouse/invader/README.md

   -R --regenerate              Use the bitmap tag's compressed color plate data
                                as data.
   -s --mipmap-scale <type>     Mipmap scale type.
 This does not save in .bitmap
                                tags.
-Can be: linear, nearest-alpha, nearest.
+Can be: linear, nearest_alpha, nearest.
                                Default (new tag): linear -t --tags <dir>              Use the specified tags directory.
   -T --type <type>             Set the type of bitmap.
-Can be: 2d-textures,
+Can be: 2d_textures,
-                               3d-textures, cube-maps, interface-bitmaps, or
+                               3d_textures, cube_maps, interface_bitmaps, or
                                sprites.
 Default (new tag): 2d -u --usage <usage>           Set the bitmap usage.
-Can be: alpha-blend, default, height-map, detail-map, light-map,
+Can be: alpha_blend, default, height_map, detail_map, light_map,
-                               vector-map.
+                               vector_map.
 Default: default
 ```

 Refer to [Creating a bitmap] for information on how to create bitmap tags.